 Trail building.
 Tree planting.
 Park beautifying.
 Bumble bee photographing.
 Weed pulling.
 Wetland monitoring.
 Brand repping.
 We’ve got quite the range of opportunities for you to make a difference at Milwaukee County Parks!

 Our volunteer experiences are as varied as our parks!
-Many of our opportunities change with the seasons, some are big projects, some are small.
-We’ve got volunteer opportunities that are one-day events, and others require orientation and special training.
+Many of our opportunities change with the seasons; some are big projects, some are small.
+We have volunteer opportunities that are one-day events, and others require orientation and special training.
 Take a look at our program areas below and see which ones are a good fit for your interests and schedule.

 Browse the Handbook

-Group service days are a great way for your corporate team, church group, school, or organization to give back to the Parks while enjoying a fun team building day.
-Group service days typically include a park or beach cleanup, a trails project, or a park beautification project.
+Group service days are a great way for your corporate team, church group, school or organization to give back to the Parks while enjoying a fun team building day.
+Group service days typically include activities like invasive species removal, trail maintenance, gardening/landscaping, bumblebee surveys, or a special project like painting benches, for example.

 Pledge to bike or walk a line of the Oak Leaf Trail 6 times or more a year and fill out a checklist to help coordinate maintenance work by county staff.
 BONUS: Picking up garbage and sweeping up glass while inspecting the trail is much appreciated!
 This opportunity is on your own schedule.